gokubi/policies/citizen_code_of_conduct.md

 # Community Code of Conduct

-[COMMUNITY_NAME] is dedicated to providing a harassment and violence-free experiences for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.
+[COMMUNITY_NAME] is dedicated to providing harassment- and violence-free spaces for everyone, regardless of sex, gender, race, ethnicity, ability, age, orientation, relationship status, power dynamics, or any other identity.
 We do not tolerate harassment of coommunity members in any form.
-Community members violating these rules may be sanctioned or expelled from an event and from the community at the discretion of community organizers.
+Community members violating these rules may be sanctioned or expelled from an event and from the community at the discretion of community leadership structures.

 ## 1. Consent